 What is conjunctivitis?

 When the conjunctiva is inflamed, the white of the eye appears red.
-Conjunctivitis is the most likely diagnosis when a patient has a red eye and discharge.
+Conjunctivitis is the most likely diagnosis when a patient has red-eye and discharge.

 Conjunctivitis caused by bacterial infection is highly contagious.

 Bacterial conjunctivitis is spread by direct contact with secretions from an infected individual or by contact with contaminated surfaces.
 It can also be secondary to viral conjunctivitis.

 The most common organisms causing bacterial conjunctivitis are: